biteworks/CopyFolderTool/README.md

 1. Download latest release
 2. Unzip the folder
-3. Run "_install.bat" as admin.
+3. Run "install.bat" as admin.
 All files will be copied to "C:/Tools/CopyFolderTools"
 4. Right-click menu entry will be set automatically

 ## Uninstall